remy/remysharp.com/public/blog/my-node-test-strategy.md

 This feels utterly clunky, but I can't see any other way to do a total reset.
 It might be because I have to write insane [tests for things like nodemon](https://travis-ci.org/remy/nodemon/jobs/71828422).
 The main downside of this (that I can see) is that your total count is not totalled up at the end and **importantly** if you have test coverage, it won't work - since the test coverage is running once for each file.

 **Be warned:** do not use this if you don't have to!

+<div class="update">**Update April 2016**: since writing this post, I've moved to using [tap](https://www.npmjs.com/package/tap) which spawns individual processes for each test file, so I don't need this approach at all now.</div>

 ## Watching